 When first opened the park carried the name of its patron, King Carol II.
 For a short time in the aftermath of the second world war and the declaration of the People’s republic of Romania in 1948 it was unfortunate to have the name Parcul I.V.
 Stalin.
 The name Herastrau has been in general use since the early 1960s.

 Herastrau was long neglected in the wake of the Romanian revolution of 1989, as the priorities of a country in transition lie elsewhere.
-In recent times however, the park has enjoyed much investment and has for a couple of years now once again been able to claim the title of the city’s best.
+In recent times, however, the park has enjoyed much investment and has for a couple of years now once again been able to claim the title of the city’s best.

-There is a ton to do in Herastrau, far more than most people - including locals - realise.
+There is a ton to do in Herastrau, far more than most people - including locals - realize.
 The park has two main entrances, although by far the most elegant is that which borders Piata Charles de Gaulle.
 It is also conveniently located close to Aviatorilor metro station.
 The other entrance, at the far end of Soseaua Kisellef, opposite Casa Scanteii, is better for those coming by car as there is some (but not a lot) of parking available.

 The first thing you will see when entering the park from Piata Charles de Gaulle is a tall, bronze, rather bizarre statue of de Gaulle himself.
 Unveiled in 2006 the statue is the work of local artist Mircea Corneliu Spataru, and was commissioned by the Ministry of Culture to commemorate Bucharest’s hosting that year of the Francophonie conference.
 A Romanian newspaper, Adevarul, named it the third ugliest statue in the city in 2010.
 Still, it could be worse: between 1952 and 1961 a statue of Stalin stood on the same spot.

-Charles de Gaulle is not the only historic figure honoured in this part of the park with a statue or bust, however.
+Charles de Gaulle is not the only historic figure honored in this part of the park with a statue or bust, however.
 In fact, the alleyways and paths which fan out from the entrance are all dotted with famous people, from Romanian revolutionary Nicolae Balcescu to Bengali literature’s most important figure, Rabindranath Tagore.
 Look out also for local artists Nicolae Grigorescu, Constantin Brancusi and Theodor Aman, as well as writers George Cosbuc, Alexandru Vlahuta and Romania’s national poet, Mihai Eminescu.
 Other foreigners honoured with statues include William Shakespeare, Ady Endre, Sandor Petofi and Victor Hugo.
 There is even a statue of Prince Charming (Fat Frumos).
 We have long suggested that the park should publish a map of all its statues so that visitors can tick off those they see as they go around.
 Oh, and there’s a memorial to Michael Jackson too.
 Yes, really.

 There is an adventure park in Herastrau, open 10:00-20:00, featuring four trails of varying difficulty, none of which are particularly challenging.
 One is reserved for kids aged between four and seven the others are for children aged eight and above.
 Two hour tickets (long enough to complete all the trails) cost 35 lei for children.